Last Updated: 2021-11-05

 I am pregnant.
 How can I protect myself from getting the flu?

-Healthy people who are pregnant and in their second and third trimester of pregnancy are two to four times more likely to be hospitalized due to influenza than those who are not pregnant.
-Of 1,000 pregnant people in their third trimester, three to five who are otherwise healthy will be hospitalized for influenza related complications.
+- Healthy women who are pregnant and in their second and third trimester of pregnancy are two to four times more likely to be hospitalized due to influenza than those who are not pregnant.
+Of 1,000 pregnant people in their third trimester, three to five otherwise healthy individuals will be hospitalized for influenza related complications.

-The protective effect from the flu shot is passed through the placenta.
+- The protective effect from the flu shot is passed through the placenta, providing protection for the first six months of life.

 Is it safe to get the influenza vaccine while pregnant?